Bobby Braswell: Coaching career

 The Matador men's basketball team, faced with adversity both on-and-off the court in 2008–09, played like champions.
 In one of the most dramatic, high-energized games in school history, Cal State Northridge recorded a 71–66 overtime victory over Pacific in the title game of the Big West Conference tournament on at the Anaheim Convention Center.
 The Matadors defeated a Tiger team that has given them persistent headaches.
 In 21 previous meetings, Pacific had won 17 games, including two games earlier in the year.
 Despite the fact the Matadors raced to what seemed to be an insurmountable 21–3 lead in the first half, the Tigers gradually sliced the Matador lead and tied the game at 42–42 with 11:01 left in the game.
 Pacific fought back to within one point, 54–53, with 3:04 to play.
 However, Cal State Northridge refused to let Pacific take the lead.
 Cal State Northridge took a 61–56 lead with 1:19 remaining.
 It seemed like victory was just seconds away.
 Again, three straight points by Pacific cut the Matador lead to two points, 61–59, with 60 seconds to play in regulation.
 Then with five seconds to play, UOP's Michael Kirby was fouled and hit two free throws to send the game into overtime at 61–61.
 In the overtime, the Matadors took charge with a three-pointer by Rodrigue Mels to give the Matadors a 64–61 lead with 4:44 remaining.
 A lay-up and a free throw by Pacific's Bryan LeDuc tied the game.
 But a jumper by Rob Haynes, another three-pointer by Mels and two free throws by Mark Hill down the stretch gave the Matadors the win, the Big West Conference Championship, and the school's second berth in the NCAA Tournament.

-Following the highly dramatic, nerve-wracking game that will go down in history as of the best games in school history, several hundred Matador fans stormed the court to congratulate the team.
-The post-game celebration also included a rich history in college basketball, the cutting down of the nets by each team member.
-Then the entire team and coaching staff marched in unison to the press conference.
-Coach Braswell's overall record at CSUN is 205–180.
+Following the victory, fans celebrated on the court, and the team participated in the traditional post-game cutting down of the nets before attending the post-game press conference.
+Braswell concluded his coaching tenure at Cal State Northridge with an overall record of 251–258.

 In March 2007, Braswell signed a two-year contract extension that kept him in Northridge through the 2008–09 season.